Synthetic or Real? The Equilibrium Effects of Credit Default Swaps on Bond Markets

 Adobe Acrobat PDF

 We provide a model of non-redundant credit default swaps (CDSs), building on the observation that CDSs have lower trading costs than bonds.
 CDS introduction involves a trade-off: It crowds out existing demand for the bond, but improves the bond allocation by allowing long-term investors to become levered basis traders and absorb more of the bond supply.
-Our framework characterizes conditions under which CDS introduction raises bond prices.
-The model also predicts a negative CDS-bond basis, turnover and price impact patterns that are consistent with empirical evidence, and shows that a ban on naked CDSs can raise borrowing costs.
+We characterize conditions under which CDS introduction raises bond prices.
+The model predicts a negative CDS-bond basis, as well as turnover and price impact patterns that are consistent with empirical evidence.
+We also show that a ban on naked CDSs can raise borrowing costs.

 Oehmke, Martin, and Adam Zawadowski.
 "Synthetic or Real?
 The Equilibrium Effects of Credit Default Swaps on Bond Markets."
 Review of Financial Studies (forthcoming).